World Summit on the Information Society

-Second preliminary session of the World Summit Information Society, plenary meeting, 18–25 February 2005, UN building, Geneva, Switzerland.

 The World Summit on the Information Society (WSIS) was a two-phase United Nations-sponsored summit on information, communication and, in broad terms, the information society that took place in 2003 in Geneva and in 2005 in Tunis.
-WSIS Forums have taken place periodically since then.
+Aa part of stock-taking initiatives, WSIS Forums have taken place periodically since the initial conferences.

 One of the Summit's chief aims is to bridge the global digital divide separating rich countries from poor countries by increasing internet accessibility in the developing world.
 The conferences established 17 May as World Information Society Day.

 The WSIS+10 Process marked the ten-year milestone since the 2005 Summit.
 In 2015, the stocktaking process culminated with a High-Level meeting of the UN General Assembly on 15 and 16 December in New York.
-The United Nations General Assembly will conclude the WSIS+20 review in December 2025.
+The United Nations General Assembly concluded the WSIS+20 review in December 2025.